 - Delivers Vincennes’ message from the grave.

 In the book, Exley’s father Preston Exley isn’t killed by a petty thief.
 He kills himself at Disneyland.
 It’s Exley’s older brother Thomas that takes the bullet from an unknown purse snatcher and rots in his grave without justice served.
 The adaptation makes a clear distinction: the brother’s career was cut short while the father had established a legacy.
 Aligning his father’s legacy with values of the antagonist makes Exley’s arc more profound.
-Though Thomas Exley denied justice to many, he still deserved it.
-In the end, Exley came to the conclusion that Dudley Smith didn’t.
+Though the department Thomas Exley served under denied justice to many, he still deserved it.
+In the end, Ed Exley came to the conclusion that Dudley Smith didn’t.

 The Film’s Climax